 - Negative Self Judgment: You have a negative belief about yourself.

 - Negative Happenings: You have negative beliefs concerning things that either have happened, might happen, or will happen to you, your loved ones, or in your society or world.

 - Negative Place: If the environment in which you find yourself is very negative, unpleasant, or not conducive, it creates negative feelings.
-Sometimes depression is caused by this lacking in our society.
-In these cases, especially when extreme, you must focus on making things better.
+Sometimes depression is caused by this lacking in our home life and society.
+In these cases, especially when extreme, you must focus on getting help and making things better.
 This focus is important because HOPE is a very positive force that can get things moving in the right direction, even against the toughest of odds.
 See “Step 6: Unite” for more on how you can help change our negative places into positive spaces.

 Why Does This Happen?